futres/futres_website/content/team.md

 John Deck is a programmer, farmer, and jack-of-all-trades variously working on biodiversity informatics projects, sample tracking software, and ontology driven data integration when he is not busy with his cows and co-managing <a href="https://deckfamilyfarm.com">Deck Family Farm</a>.
 He works for the <a href="https://bnhm.berkeley.edu">Berkeley Natural History Museums</a> and <a href="https://biocodellc.com">Biocode, LLC</a>.
 </p>
 <p><figure><img src="/media/Laura1501.jpg"/><figcaption>Laura Brenskelle</figure>
-Laura Brenskelle is a PhD student at the <a href="https://www.floridamuseum.ufl.edu">Florida Museum of Natural History</a> studying biodiversity informatics.
+Laura Brenskelle is a PhD student at the <a href="https://www.floridamuseum.ufl.edu">Florida Museum of Natural History</a> specializing in biodiversity informatics.
 Her interests include developing standards and methods to integrate heterogeneous biodiversity data, making museum specimen data more widely accessible, and eating cheese (pictured).
 </p>